-Wouldn’t fundraising be easier if people actually opened and read the emails you send?
+Wouldn’t life be easier if people actually opened and read the fundraising emails you send?

 You already know most of your list isn’t engaging with you through email.
 And it’s frustrating.